Eastern Washington Wildfire Resources for the Gonzaga Community

 updates and alerts to a mobile phone.

-community.
-The University is providing what assistance it can to those
+The University is providing assistance to those employees affected on a case-by-case basis.
+Available resources include:

 Gonzaga University Resources